 Here, everything changes.

-The model understands the product priorities much better:
+The model now understands the priorities much better:

 mobile usage matters;